SoumyaAbraham/Bike-Sharing/README.md

 - A *5 hour* usage was the most popular time of usage by customers in August.
 - By hovering over the graph, you can see the number of hours and the number of bikes that were taken out for that period of time.
+- Furthermore, you can filter out data by hour of the day

 3. Checkout Times by Gender: